StefanoAnzolut/business-guide/source/integrations/sign-google-drive.rst

     :class: with-shadow

-- After all invited parties have signed the document, it will automatically be saved next to the original document in your Google Drive
+- After all invited parties have signed the document, the signed copy will be saved next to the original document in your Google Drive

 .. image:: 7_signed_document_folder.png